-Children must normally use a child car seat until they’re 12 years old or 135cm tall.
+Children must normally use a child car seat until they’re 12 years old or 135cm tall, whichever comes first.

 Only EU-approved child car seats can be used in the UK.
 These have a label showing a capital ‘E’ in a circle.

 You can choose a child car seat based on your child’s height or weight.

 Height-based car seats

 Height-based car seats are known as ‘i-Size’ seats.
 They must be rear-facing until your child is over 15 months old.
 Your child can use a forward-facing car seat when they’re over 15 months old.